Back to All Events

 Creative session with Natalie Bignell:

-The drawing session is guided by a London-based visual artist whose work explores adaptation, identity, and the experience of living with disability.
+The drawing session is guided by a London-based visual artist, Natalie Bignell, whose work explores adaptation, identity, and the experience of living with disability.

 Together, you’ll be led through a series of simple exercises designed to shift how you see and create — using observation, movement, and different ways of holding and making marks.